Promoting your company online is a tricky business – unless you've read our top eight tips!

 But where do you even start?
 Well, it's right here.
 Right now.

-To make things a whole lot easier, we’ve carried out plenty of research and listed eight effective, actionable tips on how to promote your business online.
+To make things a whole lot easier, we’ve carried out plenty of research and listed eight effective, actionable tips on how to promote your business online in 2020.
 We’ve also reached out to some other industry experts, in order to give you the most useful advice possible.

-If you’d already like to get started on company’s rise to the top, but don’t have the time to do everything yourself, we can match your business with the UK’s leading digital marketing agencies who take care of all the legwork for you.
+If you'd already like to get started on your company's rise to the top, but don't have the time to do everything yourself, we can match your business with the UK's leading digital marketing agencies who'll take care of all the legwork for you.

-All you have to do is fill in this quick form, and you’ll get tailored quotes that suit your needs.
-And it’s Free!
-For everyone else, let’s have a quick look at our eight tips…
+Sound interesting?
+All you have to do is fill in this quick form to get started, and we'll then match your business with the agency that best suits your needs.
+Best of all, our service is quick, easy, and free to use.
+For everyone else, though, let’s have a quick look at our eight tips…

 How to promote your business online: